 Lemma~\ref{lem-invariance} is a straightforward consequence of the change of variables formula, but it has a number of useful corollaries.
-In particular, if $\npmle\in \Ps(\R^\p)$ is an NPMLE for the dataset $(X_i, \Sigma_i)_{i=1}^n$, then $T_\#\npmle$ is an NPMLE for the modified dataset $(X_i', \Sigma_i')_{i=1}^n$, and the fitted likelihood values are the same, i.e.
+In particular, if $\npmle\in \Ps(\R^\p)$ is an NPMLE for the data set $(X_i, \Sigma_i)_{i=1}^n$, then $T_\#\npmle$ is an NPMLE for the modified data set $(X_i', \Sigma_i')_{i=1}^n$, and the fitted likelihood values are the same, i.e.